-DURING THE COVID-19 SOCIAL DISTANCING PERIOD, CONSIDER FINDING LIVE-STREAMING MEDITATION CLASSES AT YOUR LOCAL MEDITATION CENTER.
+DURING THE COVID-19 SOCIAL DISTANCING PERIOD, YOU CAN FIND LIVE-STREAMING MEDITATION CLASSES AT YOUR LOCAL MEDITATION CENTER.

 And here is a quick guide to some of the meditation tips and tricks on Kadampa Life, useful for getting started and for more seasoned meditators:

 Extract: Now there are only 2 things to do for the next 5 minutes:

 (1) We don’t forget the sensation of the breath, our object of meditation – resisting the temptation to follow other thoughts; (2) When we do forget the breath and find our mind has wandered to another object, we gently but firmly bring it straight back to the breath.

 Here are two meditations you can practice at home.
 All you need is a comfortable chair or cushion and five to ten minutes’ free time.

 Meditation means becoming familiar with positivity and wisdom, both on the meditation seat and off it in our normal daily lives; and it is a powerful way to become a happier, more fulfilled person.